bzon/ecr-k8s-secret-creator/FLUX_GUIDE.md

+## Using with Weave Flux

-* Create the docker config.json from ECR token. __ecr-k8s-secret-creator already do this for you__
+* Create the docker config.json from ECR token. __ecr-k8s-secret-creator already do this for you__.

 ```json
 {